 Like many other types of road accidents, truck accidents are often the result of one or several risky driving behaviors.
 One of the first steps which any truck accident attorney should undertake in an injurious or fatal traffic collision is to review the cause of the accident.

-A truck wreck lawyer in Dunwoody, GA will have encountered the following causes of truck accidents in some of the cases they have handled in the past:
+A truck wreck lawyer near Dunwoody, GA will have encountered the following causes of truck accidents in some of the cases they have handled in the past:

 - Truck accidents can happen due to a driver’s intoxication while navigating a vehicle.
 In a two-vehicle collision, it is possible for one of the drivers or for both drivers to have been driving while under the influence of an impairing substance.

-As the injured victim, you may press DUI charges against an irresponsible driver and seek for compensation on your sustained injuries with the help of a truck accident lawyer in Dunwoody, GA.
+As the injured victim, you may press DUI charges against an irresponsible driver and seek compensation on your sustained injuries with the help of a truck accident lawyer in.

-- Truck driver negligence.
 In addition to being distracted, a truck driver may fall asleep while driving or exhibit irresponsible behavior such as speeding.
 Some drivers attempt to drive recklessly in the hopes of beating a deadline or arriving at a destination on time.
-A truck accident lawyer can help to determine whether the driver has been negligent in this regard, so as to quantify the damages for your compensation claim.
+A personal injury lawyer can help to determine whether the driver has been negligent in this regard, so as to quantify the damages for your compensation claim.

 Since this kind of negligence will require strong evidence, it is important for anyone who has been hurt in a truck collision to consult with a truck wreck lawyer right after the accident.